LSS West - (360) 596-5472

 Nothing!
 All of the tutoring on campus is free.

 Our tutors are a mix of current and former SPSCC students and qualified learning support technicians.
-All student writing tutors must receive a faculty recommendation and complete English 200, a 2-credit tutor training course, before applying for a position on staff.
+All student writing tutors must receive a faculty recommendation and complete CCS 200, a 2-credit tutor training course, before applying for a position.

 eTutoring is a great option for you.
 Simply log in to eTutoring and upload an essay draft, and within 24-48 hours you will receive personalized feedback from a trained online writing tutor.
-Note that eTutoring sessions do not count toward your limit of two appointments per week, so you may use both eTutoring and face-to-face tutoring in the Writing Center.
+Note that eTutoring sessions do not count toward your limit of two appointments per week, so you may use both eTutoring and live tutoring sessions in the Writing Center.

 You can also access useful handouts, videos, and links at our LSS Resources webpage.